ryokiti0104/tourism-demand-forecast-japan/README.md

 ![](images/exchange_rate(2012-2025).png)
 #### The Relationship Between Foreign Tourist Numbers and Exchange Rates (2012–2025, excluding the COVID-19 period [2021–2022])
 ##### 1. 110–120 yen range
-         Mainly 2017–2019, Although the yen was not particularly weak, the number of international visitors to Japan was close to record highs.
+         Mainly 2017–2019, Although the yen was not particularly weak, the number of foreign visitors to Japan was close to record highs.
          → This is likely due to the effects of the inbound tourism expansion period.(e.g., visa liberalization and the rise of low-cost carriers)
 ##### 2. 140–160 yen range
          While the weak yen is a factor for the 2023–2025 period, we are also seeing a post-COVID recovery and a rebound in demand.